Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

-where $\delta_{\mathbf{s}}A$ denotes the functional derivative with respect to the trajectory $\mathbf{s}$ as defined in variational calculus \citep{olverCalculusVariations2022}.
-Similarly, the \emph{free variational problem} is defined as $\delta_{\mathbf{s}} A_0 = 0$, corresponding to the system's natural dynamics without nudging.
-Unlike Energy-based EP, where the variational problems are typically solved through gradient descent dynamics, these functional variational problems can be solved more directly using the Euler-Lagrange equations.
-The \emph{Euler-Lagrange expression} is defined as:
+In particular, for $\beta=0$, the \emph{free variational problem} is defined as $\delta_{\mathbf{s}} A_0 = 0$, corresponding to the system's natural dynamics without nudging.
+Unlike EP, where the variational problems are typically solved through gradient descent dynamics, these functional variational problems can be solved more directly using the Euler-Lagrange equations.
+The corresponding Euler-Lagrange expression is defined as